-"Voting system" or "electronic voting system" means that combination of equipment and programs used in the casting, examination and tabulation of ballots and the cumulation and reporting of results by electronic means.
+"Voting system" or "electronic voting system" means that combination of equipment and programs used in the casting, examination and tabulation of ballots and the cumulation and approved independent testing authority.

+1 reporting of results by electronic means.

-1 (Source: P.A.
+- 2 (Source: P.A.
 93-574, eff.
-8-21-03.)

-2 (10 ILCS 5/24B-16)
+8-21-03.) - 3 (10 ILCS 5/24B-16) - 4 Sec.

-Sec.
 24B-16.
-Approval of Precinct Tabulation Optical Scan Technology Voting Systems; Requisites.
-The State Board of Elections shall approve all Precinct Tabulation Optical Scan Technology voting systems provided by this Article that fulfill the voluntary provisions and mandatory requirements of the federal voting system standards pertaining to Precinct Tabulation Optical Scan Technology voting systems promulgated by the Federal Election Commission or the Election Assistance Commission and that fulfill the testing requirements of an approved independent testing authority.
+Approval of Precinct Tabulation Optical Scan 5 Technology Voting Systems; Requisites.
+The State Board of 6 Elections shall approve all Precinct Tabulation Optical Scan 7 Technology voting systems provided by this Article that fulfill the voluntary provisions and mandatory requirements of 8 9 the federal voting system standards pertaining to Precinct 10 Tabulation Optical Scan Technology voting systems promulgated 11 by the Federal Election Commission or the Election Assistance - No Precinct Tabulation Optical Scan Technology voting system shall be approved unless it has been certified by the

-No Precinct Tabulation Optical Scan Technology voting system shall be approved unless it has been certified by the Federal Election Commission or the Election Assistance Commission and fulfills the following requirements:
+Federal Election Commission or the Election Assistance Commission and fulfills the following requirements: